harrylem/Federated-RL-WAF/README.md

 * **Real WAF (Client 1):** Nginx + ModSecurity protecting a vulnerable app (DVWA).
 * **Honeypot (Client 2):** Nginx + ModSecurity configured as a trap (High-Interaction).
+* **CSIC 2010 Dataset - Optional (Client 3):** Script for pre-training the model with a CSV file containing 61k+ samples of documented traffic
 * **Flower Server:** Aggregates the RL model weights (FedAvg).
 * **RL Agent:** Uses `Gymnasium` and `Stable-Baselines3` (PPO) to parse logs and decide actions.